-You can watch it for free once each year, but if you've missed it, you can still sign up and wait until April rolls around or buy the package now.
+You can watch it for free once each year, but if you've missed it, you can still sign up and wait until it rolls around again or buy the package now.
 Migraine treatments are being researched all over the world.
 Do you know what's new in Europe?
 You can stay on top of things by watching the summit.
 I get it each year for my own radical self care.

 I take the whole week off to listen to the top advancements and migraine specialists to ensure I'm doing the right things to abort and prevent the next attack.
 This also ensures I pass on the most up to date information here on my website too.
 I don't want you to miss a thing.

 Plus, I am supporting migraine education and research in my own little way.

 Here are some more trustworthy links for you to gather recent migraine news every day.

 AND... remember to bookmark this page for the latest migraine news from around the world.

 Stay well and be pain free,

 1. Fowler, E. (2018) Want To Try Aimovig?
 4 Keys For Accessing New Migraine Treatments.
 Available [online] at: https://migraineagain.com/4-steps-access-new-migraine-treatments/

 American Migraine Foundation (2018) FDA Approves Second Anti-CGRP Treatment for Migraine.
 Available [online] at: https://americanmigrainefoundation.org/understanding-migraine/fda-approves-second-anti-cgrp-treatment-for-migraine/